Exercise and Type 2 Diabetes

 Physical Inactivity and Diabetes Risk

-Physical inactivity is a cause of decrease insulin sensitivity.
-Every time you exercise there is an increase in the uptake of glucose into your cells.
+Physical inactivity is a cause of decreased insulin sensitivity.
+During exercise muscle and liver glucose levels decrease resulting in an increased post exercise uptake of glucose into your cells.
 This can last for 24-48 hours after the exercise.
 Studies show that those who are physically active have a lower incidence of diabetes.
-A study of 87000 women over 8 years showed those who exercised vigorously once per week had .67 times the risk of developing diabetes then those who did not (1).
+A study of 87000 women over 8 years showed those who exercised vigorously once per week had .67 times the risk of developing diabetes then those who did not (2).
 That means a one third reduction from one exercise session a week.

-A study of male physicians showed a .77 times risk for those exercise once, a .62 for those exercising 2-4 times a week and a .58 risk for those exercising 5 times per week (2).
+A study of male physicians showed a .77 times risk for those exercise once, a .62 time risk for those exercising 2-4 times a week and a .58 risk for those exercising 5 times per week (3).
 See Figure Below

 Body Weight and Diabetes Risk

-Body weight is more important then physical activity level when looking at diabetes.
+Body weight is more important then physical activity when looking at diabetes.
 Diabetes is a disease related to energy storage and the heavier the individual the greater there risk of developing the disease.
-A study of 20000 college students looked at their level of weight gain over 27 years (4).
-They found that student who gain 9kg or more over this period had a 7 times greater incidence of Diabetes then those who gained only 1.5kg's.
+A study of 20000 college students looked at each individuals level of weight gain over 27 years (5).
+They found that students who gain 9kg or more over this period had a 7 times greater incidence of Diabetes then those who gained only 1.5kg's.
 See graph for the risk associated with weight gain.
 Click for more Information on Weight Gain and Health

 Diet and Diabetes Risk

 The long term effects of diet on Type 2 Diabetes is not completely understood.
-Following Dietary patterns that are recommended for weight loss and will have a beneficial effect in preventing Diabetes as weight gain is the primary risk factor.
+Following dietary guideline which produce weight loss will have a beneficial effect in preventing Diabetes as weight gain is the primary risk factor.
 Some healthy eating guidelines for weight loss are listed below

-See also Energy Balance and eating for weight loss
+See also Guidelines for eating for weight loss

 Excess fat intake in the diet has been shown to decrease insulin sensitivity.
 The high fat content may work at a cellular level to prevent glucose being used in the muscles effectively.